 Minerals and waste development scheme

-The minerals and waste development scheme document (2013) (pdf / 412 KB) sets out a summary project plan for the preparation of the minerals and waste plan.
+The latest version of the minerals and waste development scheme document sets out a summary project plan for the preparation of the minerals and waste plan.
 The scheme has recently been revised and sets out the key milestones of the preparation of a joint minerals and waste strategic plan with York City Council and the North York Moors National Park.
 The minerals and waste development scheme focuses on the North Yorkshire County Council plan area.
 York City Council and the North York Moors National Park will produce their own development schemes.
-You can view the previous version of the minerals and waste development scheme document here (pdf / 249 KB).
+You can view the previous version of the minerals and waste development scheme document above.

 Authority's monitoring report